Sharing scary & not-so-scary stories: Videos & books for early learners

 • Creepy Carrots.
 The Twilight Zone comes to the carrot patch as a rabbit fears his favorite treats are out to get him.
 Jasper Rabbit loves carrots—especially Crackenhopper Field carrots.
 He eats them on the way to school.
 He eats them going to Little League.
 He eats them walking home.
 Until the day the carrots start following him…or are they?

 • Black Lagoon series.
-Imaginations run wild in this series, as kids wonder if their teachers, principles, doctors, and other grown-ups in their lives are human…or not.
+Imaginations run wild in this series, as kids wonder if their teachers, principals, doctors, and other grown-ups in their lives are human … or not.

 • Are You Scared, Darth Vader?
 Nothing can scare Lord Vader, right?
 Certainly not ghosts, witches, werewolves, or anything like that!